 - Santolanasana (Plank Pose)

 Santolanasana can be called Kumbakhasana or Phalakasana as well and is translated to the English term Plank Pose.
-This posture promotes strength in your wrists, arms, shoulders and entire legs.
+This posture promotes strength in your wrists, arms, shoulders, and entire legs.
 It’s an all-rounder pose that activates all muscles.
 A perfect foundation to start your day!

 Here is how to perform Santolanasana:

 Come into Table Top or Cat Pose and place your hands just under your shoulders.
-Now lift you knees off the ground and straighten your legs.
+Now lift your knees off the ground and straighten your legs.
 Keep your legs and spine in one line and your arms and shoulders straight and active.

 - Dhanurasana (Bow Pose)

 Dhanurasana (Dhanoor = Bow) lets you open your chest and adjust your spine.
 By doing this, you will be able to improve your posture and encounter your day feeling more aligned.
-Spinal flexibility and posture are very important to keep your nerves relaxed and avoid headache.
+Spinal flexibility and posture are very important to keep your nerves relaxed and avoid headaches.